-Students requesting to be scheduled to complete their oral exam must contact the Graduate Program Coordinator via email at historygradprogram@unt.edu (must copy major professor on email).
-Before the student(s) can be scheduled to take their exam, the Graduate Advisor will verify they are eligible to be scheduled.
-Once they have been verified to have completed all the required items (see above for items), they will be scheduled on the departmental calendar.
-On day of exam, major professor will be provided with two (2) forms from Toulouse Graduate School that are required for the non-thesis-exam.
+Students requesting to be scheduled to complete their oral comprehensive exam must contact the Graduate Studies Assistant via email at historygradprogram@unt.edu (must copy major professor on email).
+Before the student(s) can be scheduled to take their exam, the Graduate Studies Assistant will verify they are eligible to be scheduled.
+Once they have been verified to have completed all the required items (see above for items) they will be scheduled on the departmental calendar.

+On the day of the exam, the major professor will be provided with two (2) forms from Toulouse Graduate School that are required for the non-thesis exam.
 The list of forms needed is below:

-- Final Comprehensive Examination/Project Form - UNT Non-Thesis Evaluation Rubric
+- Final Comprehensive Examination/Project Form - 2014 Fall UNT Non-Thesis Evaluation Rubric

-Note: Both forms must be returned to the Graduate Studies Assistant in order to be processed
+Note: Both forms must be returned to the Graduate Studies Assistant in order to be processed.